-Check the type of material referring to a syllabus
+\ Check the type of material referring to a syllabus

-ТҮРЕ Use Books Find the Find it at Course Reserves shelves > Borrow / Copy / Scan Chapters BOOK No. > using CR No. posted on the board > Co py/ Scan e-books & Articles Visit the library website > Access to online resources > Download
+ТҮРЕ PROCESS Use Books Chapters Find the Find it at Course Persones shalve Borrow / Copy / Scan BOOK No. > Find it at Course Reserves shelves using CR No. posted on the board > Co py/S can e-books & Articles Visit the library website > Access to online resources > Download